 Stock for stock of the same corporation.
-You can exchange common stock for common stock or preferred stock for preferred stock in the same corporation without having a recognized gain or loss.
+You can exchange common stock for common stock or preferred stock in the same corporation without having a recognized gain or loss.
 This is true for a trade between two stockholders as well as a trade between a stockholder and the corporation.